khireddine10/TakeMe/README.md

 # TakeMe
-TakeMe tool is used to check if the target domain name have subdomains that can be takeovred.
+TakeMe is a python tool used to check if the target domain name have subdomains that can be takeovred.

 # How The tool works
 1- The tool have three functions.